Connecticut WTE facility partially back online after double turbine failure

 The second turbine is expected to be restarted around the end of February, bringing the WTE facility back to full capacity.
 According to MIRA officials, member municipalities could see tip fees increase from approximately $72 per ton to $85 per ton by March 1 to help offset the the millions of dollars in extra costs generated by the plant's failure.

 - The Materials Innovation and Recycling Authority's (MIRA) waste-to-energy facility in Hartford, Connecticut has been down since both turbines broke on Nov.
 5. An estimated 20,000 tons of waste are now being stored indoors, and pre-processed waste is also in outdoor containers in violation of state permits, according to the Hartford Courant.

 - Hartford's mayor decided against temporarily reopening a closed landfill, as reported by WTNH.
 Manchester, home to the state's last operating landfill, also declined to help, according to the Journal Inquirer.
 As a result, MIRA has been exporting to New York, Massachusetts, Pennsylvania and Virginia.

 - MIRA estimates one turbine will be back from St. Louis for repairs next week, allowing for partial operations by the end of January.
-Officials expect to recoup at least some of the higher disposal costs via insurance claims, and say reserve funds are adequate in the meantime.
+Officials expect to recoup at least some of the higher disposal costs via insurance claims, and say that reserve funds are adequate in the meantime.

 Finding a destination for members has been hard enough.
 Less then half of what MIRA has taken in since the turbine failure has been exported, and all of it is moving at a much higher cost.
-Overall disposal capacity is about as tight as it's ever been in the Northeast, with rising costs as a result.
+Overall disposal capacity is about as tight as it's ever been in the Northeast, with costs rising as a result.
 Various estimates in 2018 ranked Northeast tip fees among the highest in the country — if not the highest — due to an increasingly limited list of options.